Ontario Land Transfer Tax Guide 2026 & Calculator

 Land Transfer Tax Calculator (Ontario + Toronto + First-Time toggle)

-After you run your number, do one more thing: write down your total “cash to close” list.
+After you run your number, do one more thing: write down your total cash-to-close list.
 LTT is one line item.
 Legal fees, adjustments, moving costs, and utility hookups are the other lines that like to sneak up on people.

 Even if you nail your LTT estimate, there are other costs that can ruin the mood if you ignore them.

 Budget them.
-They’re not “optional.”
+They are not optional.

 Often recommended – ask your lawyer what makes sense for your situation.